gmu-techman-2020/business-deck/text/08-financials.md

 # Financials

-Verkilo seeks $SEED-AMOUNT in Seed funding for $STAKE equity.
+Verkilo seeks $1.2 million in seed money for 18% in equity.
 All investors are offered equity in the firm.
 Verkilo will invest the $SEED-AMOUNT to fund product development, marketing, operational expenses, execution of teaming/business agreements, and customer support.
 Our plan anticipates delivering to market in the first year.
 As we progress into